alex-andrei10010/X-Simulator/README.md

 ### General Info
 ***
 Project status: Under development\
-Silhouette Simulator is a tool that uses the GPGL(Graphtec Plotter Graphics Language), created by the Silhouette Software, to draw a 1:1 copy of the design on a virtual canvas environment.
+X Simulator is a tool that uses the GPGL(Graphtec Plotter Graphics Language), created by the X Software, to draw a 1:1 copy of the design on a virtual canvas environment.